top of page

 Preparation for the Ceremony

-Meanwhile, the preparation begins.
+Meanwhile, preparation begins.
 The Mother Lamp is lit, with two smaller side lamps beside it.
 Offerings of tea and fruit are placed on the altar.
-Then, with deep respect, Eternal Mother is invited to descend, along with buddhas, saints, bodhisattvas, and the celestial guardians of thunder, wind, tiger, dragon, and the twenty-eight constellations, to keep watch over the altar.
+Then, with deep reverence, Eternal Mother is invited to descend, along with buddhas, saints, bodhisattvas, and the celestial guardians of thunder, wind, tiger, dragon, and the twenty-eight constellations, to keep watch over the altar.

 The Heaven Official — grants blessings.